Unusual Git IDs

 gh search commits --author bryanbraun --json commit --jq ".[].commit.tree.sha" --limit 1000

-This worked but it limited me to 1000 commits (my public total is closer to 4k).
+This worked but it has a maximum limit of 1000 commits (my public total is closer to 4k).
 Eventually, I found a way to get them all by writing a bash script to break up my queries by year, generating one file per query, and combining the files when done:

 #!/bin/bash